Associate Professor, Infectious Diseases and Microbiology

 Rift Valley Fever virus (RVFV) is a mosquito-borne virus that causes severe disease in livestock and humans in Africa and the Arabian peninsula.
 Rift Valley Fever is found endemically in these regions, and rainfall alterations can lead to epizootics in livestock and epidemics in humans.
 RVFV is easily transmitted when humans handle infected animal carcasses, and this transmission is thought to be by mucosal exposure or direct inhalation of virus particles.
 Due to its ability to infect by the aerosol route, RVFV is also considered a potential bioterror threat.
 For these reasons, better vaccines and therapeutics for this globally-important emerging infectious disease are needed.

-The World Health Organization published a list of the emerging pathogens likely to cause major epidemics in the near future, including Rift Valley Fever.
+Rift Valley Fever is included on the World Health Organization's 2018 list of prioritized diseases likely to cause major epidemics in the near future, including Rift Valley Fever.
 In January of 2016, Science magazine named Rift Valley Fever as one of the top 10 diseases for which a vaccine is urgently needed.

-Current research projects in Dr. Hartman's lab focus on the neuropathogenesis of RVFV.
+Current research projects in Dr. Hartman's lab focus on 1) the neuropathogenesis of RVFV; 2) mechanisms of vertical transmission of RVFV; 3) design and evaluation of novel therapeutics and vaccines to treat RVF disese, particularly encephalitis.
 Dr. Hartman has established the first well-characterized models of the neurological disease that is seen in some RVFV-infected people.
 These models are currently being used to understand how the virus causes lethal encephalitis.
 Dr. Hartman's models have also been used to test novel antiviral drugs, such as Favipiravir (T-705), to determine its broad-spectrum applicability to treat emerging diseases.
+Dr. Hartman's lab recently published on the potential for vertical transmission of RVFV during pregnancy.

 Dr. Hartman's lab at the University of Pittsburgh Regional Biocontainment Laboratory has the necessary federal approvals to work at BSL-3, advanced equipment, and trained staff to successfully implement large research grants and contracts aimed at understanding the pathogenesis of infectious diseases.